 When using interleaving as a learning technique, you can cycle through your material randomly or systematically.

-For example, we will call our intended subjects A, B, and C. When cycling randomly, you can swap through the subjects with no rhyme or reason (ACBAABAC).
+For example, you can call the intended subjects A, B, and C for the cycle.
+When cycling randomly, you can swap through the subjects with no rhyme or reason (ACBAABAC).
 Should you choose to cycle through systematically, it may be helpful to follow any of these common patterns:

 ABCABCABCABC: This schedule allows you to spend a short amount of time on each subject before moving on to the next.